 The Company has adopted the SGX-ST's Listing Rule 1207(19) in relations to dealings in the Company's securities.
-The Directors and the senior management are advised not to deal in the Company's shares during the period commencing two weeks before the announcement of the Group's quarterly financial results or one month before the announcement of the Group's full-year financial results, and ending on the date of announcement of the relevant results.
+The Group has in place an internal compliance policy to inform and advise its Directors and the Senior Management as well as employees who are in possession of unpublished price-sensitive information.
+The Directors and the Senior Management are advised not to deal in the Company's shares during the period commencing one month before the announcement of the Group's half-yearly and full-year financial results, and ending on the date of announcement of the relevant results, also known as then blackouts period.